 Validation of Process for Production and Service Provision

-The Institute shall validate any processes for production and service provision where the resulting output cannot be verified by subsequent monitoring or measurement and, as a consequence, deficiencies become apparent only after the product is in use or the service has been delivered.
+The Institute shall validate any process for production and service provision where the resulting output cannot be verified by subsequent monitoring or measurement and where, as a consequence, deficiencies become apparent only after the product is in use or the service has been delivered.

 Validation shall demonstrate the ability of these processes to achieve planned results.

-The Institute shall establish arrangement for these processes including as applicable:
+The Institute shall establish arrangements for these processes including, as applicable:

 - Defined criteria for review and approval of the processes;

-- requirements for records as per clause Control of Records;
+- Requirements for records as per the clause Control of Records;

-For trace-ability, SAI shall control and maintain records with unique identification.
+For traceability, SAI shall control and maintain records with unique identifications.
 The same shall apply during product realization.

-The Institute shall take utmost care with customer property under control or under its use.
+The Institute shall take the utmost care of customer property under its control or under its use.